risun main logo

 Footlights or downlights avoid unpleasant facial shadows by adjusting the beam shape.
 While footlights originated in classical theatre and can seem antiquated regarding present-day lighting norms, they remain functionally and aesthetically relevant today in stage production.

 They existed from the beginnings of theatre lighting, when they were among the major sources of light, put at the stage front to illuminate actors from beneath.
-Footlights are selectively utilized nowadays in style or period pieces to create a sense of realism and maintain historical integrity of the environment.
+Footlights are selectively utilized nowadays in style or period pieces to create a sense of realism and maintain the historical integrity of the environment.

 Footlights not only hold nostalgic value but also provide soft, upward lighting.
 This creates a warm ambiance that pairs well with other lighting effects.